estherkyx/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Finding a student's parent: `getParent`

+Displays the parent of a specified student.

+Format: `getParent n/STUDENT_NAME`
+* The student must already exist in the address book.
+* The student name must be an exact match to the name stored in TutorFlow.
+* The student identified must have the 'student' category.

+Examples:
+* `getParent n/John Doe` shows the parent of student John Doe.

+### Finding all students of a tutor: `getStudents`

+Displays all students of a specified tutor.

+Format: `getStudents n/TUTOR_NAME`
+* The tutor must already exist in the address book.
+* The tutor name must be an exact match to the name stored in TutorFlow.
+* The tutor identified must have the 'tutor' category.

+Examples:
+* `getStudents n/Roy Balakrishnan` shows all students of  tutor Roy Balakrishnan.

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.